Skip to content

 How CensorDB is organized and how to use it.

 CensorDB is an open database of blocked domains and IP prefixes.
+It documents how and where internet access is restricted, and turns those records into ready-to-use rule sets for circumvention tools.
 Entries are community-submitted and remain Pending until reviewed by an admin.

 Data Categories